mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 For dataset labeling, we extracted the endianness and wordsize metadata directly from each architecture's \ac{ELF} headers.
 However, determining instruction width proved more challenging due to inconsistent documentation online across exotic architectures.
 We established a methodology by analyzing instruction patterns in the disassembly, using the hexidesimal mapping between instructions and assembly to infer the size of the instructions.
 The disassembly output is included in the dataset both for verification of our labeling and as an added utility for the use of BuildCross.

-### Results
+### Final dataset yields and structure

-The final dataset spans X architectures with approximately Y MB of binary code, and information on the included architectures can be found in \autoref{table:buildcross-dataset-labels}.
+The final dataset spans 40 architectures with approximately 120 MB of binary code, and information on the included architectures can be found in \autoref{table:buildcross-dataset-labels}.
 The distribution across architectures varies, with more supported architectures like arc, loongarch64 and blackfin containing up to Z files, while more exotic architectures like xstormy16 and rl78 contain fewer samples due to compilation challenges mentioned in the previous section.

-The dataset is distributed as a tar.gz file with the following structure:
+The source code for the cross-compiler suite is available under the masterproject/crosscompiler directory on the thesis GitHub page [@thesisgithub].
+The dataset itself is published as a GitHub Release and distributed as a tar.gz file with the following structure:

 ```{=latex}
 \begin{figure}[h]